 Cumulative trauma disorders (CTDs), also called repetitive strain injuries,

-joints, muscles, tendons, ligaments, nerves, and blood vessels.
-CTDs are
+muscles, tendons, ligaments, nerves, and blood vessels.
+CTDs are typically

 - Repetitive Motions